 "So how are things?" she asked.

 "Not bad," Kyouko said, chewing her apple enthusiastically.
 "The more mainstream religions are kicking up a fuss again, but it won't amount to anything.
 Those bastards can't touch me, and they know it."

 "Yeah, yeah, I know," Kyouko said insincerely.
 "I'll work on it."

 She handed Mami an apple, which she took politely.
-Mami wondered if it were a real apple.
+Mami wondered idly if it were a naturally‐grown apple, or synthesized.

 "What about you?"
 Kyouko asked.